puppetlabs/cisco_ios/README.md

 namevar

-The name of the radius server
+The name of the radius server.

 #### radius_server_group

-Configure a radius server group
+Configure a radius server group.

 ##### Properties